rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 share our code with, thanks to the lock file.

 What about when we _do_ want to use `v0.3.15`?
-Cargo has another command, `update`, which says ‘ignore the `Cargo.lock` file and figure out all the latest versions that fit what we’ve specified in `Cargo.toml`.
-If that works, write those versions out to the lock file’.
+Cargo has another command, `update`, which says "ignore the `Cargo.lock` file and figure out all the latest versions that fit what we’ve specified in `Cargo.toml`.
+If that works, write those versions out to the lock file".
 But by default, Cargo will only look for versions larger than `0.3.0` and smaller than `0.4.0`.
 If we want to move to `0.4.x`, we’d have to update what is in the `Cargo.toml` file.
 When we do, the next time we `cargo build`, Cargo will update the index and re-evaluate